 For other causes, it is treated by a medication called steroids.
 Steroids help to control the inflammation.
-Depending on the type of inflammation and how severe it is, steroids may be given as eye drops, an injection in or around the eye, or tablets.
+Depending on the type of inflammation and how severe it is, steroids may be given as eye drops, an injection in or around the eye, tablets or a steroid implant injected into the eye.
 In addition to steroid drops, you may also be given drops to open the pupil and relax muscles of the eye.
 This will cause temporary blurring of vision.